microsoft/vscode-lombok/README.md

 ## Install

 Open VS Code and press `Ctrl + Shift + X` to open extension manager.
-Type `lombok-support` and click install.
+Type `lombok` and click install.
 Reload VS Code when asked.
 It will notice you that Lombok Support has been activated every time you open a Java Project.

 ## Features / Supports